Neon Tetras get sick with many of the same conditions that other fish suffer from.

 Daily water changes and treatment with aquarium salt and antifungal medicines can get rid of Cotton Mouth.
 It’s also important to quarantine the fish in a hospital tank as fungal infections are very contagious.

-Bear in mind that snails are particularly sensitive to aquarium salt and will likely die if they come into direct contact, so make sure you separate them from the affected fish before treating the condition.
+Bear in mind that snails are particularly sensitive to aquarium salt and will likely die if they come into direct contact, so make sure you move the affected fish to a hospital before treating the condition, especially if you have snails.

 Antifungal medications usually advise to remove any activated carbon from your filter media as the medication can cause a chemical reaction which is harmful to your fish.